Wittle-South-LLC/smoacks/README.md

     - **x-smoacks-object** - Identifies the data model object associated with a schema.
 Ignored if **x-smoacks-create** or **x-smoacks-extended** is attached to the same schema.
+    - **x-smoacks-rbac-controlled** - Identifies a table that has an associated RBAC authorization table.
+The value of this setting should be the name of the authorization table.
 - Property Tags
     - **x-smoacks-model-id** - Boolean flagging a property in the schema as the primary key for the data model object set in the schema